|

 - Cloud Computing with Amazon EC2

-Building Offline Applications
+Building Offline Applications using Adobe AIR

 - ASP model

-- ASP mission-cricital applications
+- ASP mission-critical applications

 - Cutting the network cord